Graphical Construction of Spatial Gibbs Random Graphs: Infinite volume construction of the dependent model

 The finite volume procedure described in Section \ref{sec:finite_construction} cannot be directly applied to construct the process for infinite $V$, since in this case we can not order the birth marks because there is not a first Poisson mark.

-However, in the finite construction, to decide whether a rectangle $R$ is kept at time $t$, it is necessary to look at the set of rectangles that were born before $R$, are alive at the birth time of $R$ and that the basis intersects $R$.
+However, in the finite construction, in order to decide whether a rectangle $R$ is kept at time $t$, it is necessary to look at the set of rectangles that were born before $R$, are alive at the birth time of $R$ and whose basis intersects $R$.
 This describes the relation of ``being an ancentor of'' as defined in the works \cite{fernandez2001loss} and \cite{ferrari2002perfect}.